 PMCID: all published articles receive a PMCID

-Pediatric Infectious Diseases welcomes submissions of the following article types: Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Pediatric Infectious Diseases welcomes submissions of the following article types: Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Pediatric Infectious Diseases, where they are peer-reviewed by the Associate and Review Editors of the specialty section.